wp-plugins/formidable/readme.txt

 [Formidable FAQs](http://blog.strategy11.com/formidable-faqs/ "Formidable FAQs")

 == Changelog ==
+= 1.02.01 =
+* Emailer now works for everyone! (hopefully)
+* Optionally Reset HTML.
+Just clear out the box for the HTML for that field and hit update.
+* PRO: Fixed collapsable section to use correct default HTML.
+* PRO: Only call rich text javascript on entries pages
+* PRO: A few small reports modifications.
+Report for the User ID field will show the percentage of your users who have submitted the form if you are allowing edits with only one submission per user.

 = 1.02.0 =
 * Updated in-place edit to save more easily and not wipe HTML when editing
 * Updated email notifications to hopefully work for more users, send from the first email address submitted in the form, and send one email per email address in the form options